Ising Disks: Topology Preserving Glauber Dynamics: Ising Ensemble on Clumps

 Note that for all $\bs Y\subset \mathcal{K}^2$, and therefore

 due to Lemma~\ref{pigoodlem}. \end{proof}

 \begin{corollary} If $\beta= \frac{p_\uparrow}{p_\downarrow}<\frac{1}{\kappa}$, for all cubical sets $\bs Y$, the CTMC, $\bs X(t)$, satisfies

-\end{corollary} \begin{remark} As would be expected based on Theorem~\ref{stationarythm}, numerical experiments we carried out show an excellent alignment of the critical $\beta$ for the existence of a stationary distribution and the inverse of the critical fugacity ($\kappa$) available in the self-avoiding polygon literature.
-We have observed in our experiments that for fixed $p_{\downarrow}=1$, the clump in the CTMC stays bounded if and only if $p_{\uparrow}<0.252\approx 1/3.971\approx 1/\kappa$ \cite{guttbook}. \end{remark}
+\end{corollary} \begin{remark} As would be expected based on Theorem~\ref{stationarythm}, numerical experiments we carried out (see Figure~\ref{snapshots}) show an excellent alignment of the critical $\beta$ for the existence of a stationary distribution and the inverse of the critical fugacity ($\kappa$) available in the self-avoiding polygon literature.
+We have observed in our experiments that for fixed $p_{\downarrow}=1$, the clump in the CTMC is observed to stay bounded when $p_{\uparrow}<0.25$ and grow indefinitely when $p_{\uparrow}>0.25$.
+The numerically estimated values for the growth constant for the square lattice $\kappa$, see p.6 of \cite{guttbook}, suggests the phase change to be at around $p_{\uparrow}=0.252\approx 1/3.971\approx 1/\kappa$.
+In the over-critical regime, the value of $p_{\uparrow}$ seems to determine the ``shape'' of the growing clump, the lower $p_{\uparrow}$ values correspond to the ``branchier'' clumps. \end{remark}

-The Theorem~\ref{stationarythm} is true beyond $d=2$ case we postpone the proof till a later publication, and state for now \begin{conjecture} Theorem~\ref{stationarythm} holds for all $d\geq 2$ with $d$-dependent constants $\kappa(d)$. \end{conjecture}
+The Theorem~\ref{stationarythm} is true beyond $d=2$ case but we postpone the proof till a later publication, and state for now the following. \begin{conjecture} Theorem~\ref{stationarythm} holds for all $d\geq 2$ with $d$-dependent constants $\kappa(d)$. \end{conjecture}